mattslight/abookforlife/abookforlife.md

+###
+> **NOTES**
+>
+> THE PURPOSE OF LIFE IS TO HELP OTHERS LIVE THEIRS
+>
+> **Share the truth - not what sounds good.**
+>
+> **Quit playing god.
+What is the truth?**
+>
+> **Resentments**, where does this come in – should we explain in emotions what a resentment is, what about the practical application of dealing with resentments
+>
+> **Get grace and humility**
+>
+> Treating others: Welcome everybody.
+There are no requirements to friendship
+>
+> Listen to this again and make note of the similarities - https://youtu.be/fTQISoOvJpI – she talks about forgiveness, dealing with resentments, powerlessness, letting go, coming to terms with things – what are the parallels against alcoholism?
+"

 # A Book for Life

 <p style="text-align: center" class="book-subtitle"><em>Some ideas we share</em></p>

-[//]: # "

-## Notes
-**THE PURPOSE OF LIFE IS TO HELP OTHERS LIVE THEIRS** **Share the truth - not what sounds good.**
-**Quit playing god.
-What is the truth?**

-**Resentments**, where does this come in – should we explain in emotions what a resentment is, what about the practical application of dealing with resentments

-**Get grace and humility**

-==Treating others: Welcome everybody.
-There are no requirements to friendship.==

-==Children have little need for these words.
-These ideas are formed by adults.
-Children follow their intuition==

-Listen to this again and make note of the similarities - https://youtu.be/fTQISoOvJpI – she takes about forgiveness, dealing with resentments, powerlessness, letting go, coming to terms with things – what are the parallels against alcoholism?
-"

 ## Foreword

 <span class="dropcap">M</span>ost books hope to add something to the world, perhaps the author has something she wishes to say.
 Maybe it's an inspiring story to tell, giving detailed accounts about characters and their relationships – describing in rich language places and the feelings they evoke.
 Other books are biographical, giving us detailed accounts of people's lives – often showing us the life behind the scenes of a celebrity.
 Novels can kindle emotions, take us on a journey of discovery or entertain us.
 Scientific books show us new theories, with ideas being rigorously tested.
-It is of great importance to bring new discoveries to the world and to introduce methods for reproducing repeatable results.
+For it is of great importance to bring new discoveries to the world and to introduce methods for reproducing repeatable results.
 Religious and spiritual works have formed at crucial points in cultures and societies, giving us hope for the future or identifying a code by which we can choose to live our lives.
 Often contained in these works are moral teachings, being scrutinised by religious leaders and academics.

 This book may fall short of lofty ambitions, it has but one simple goal.
 To lay out a collection of ideas that has helped many people turn their lives around.
 From battling addiction, to dealing with loss, grief, pain, inner personal conflict and turmoil.
 The ideas in this book have helped us back from the brink and to stay sane.

 This book was written in lockdown at a time of a global pandemic, although there is little, if any, material here directly related to Covid-19.
 But just as we hope for the end of a global pandemic, and for our lives to return to normal, so then this book may be an echo of that desire for our lives to return to normal.

 The point of this book is to humbly distill ideas, collected over the years by parents, sons and daughters trying to improve themselves and prepare the next generation of children in this crazy world.
 Ideas have been gathered and crystallised from a variety of sources, sometimes congruous and other times isolated pockets of thought with little apparent relation to the others.
 Do not be fooled, there is a purpose in sharing the set of idea as they are presented – even when they seem disjointed.
-We do not wish to reveal "an anwer" as much as to highlight both sides of the coin – a good exampleof that is the duality of thought in *The Cost of Living*.
+We do not wish to reveal "an answer" as much as to highlight both sides of the coin – a good example of that is the duality of thought in *The Cost of Living*.
 Ideas are produced here with the simple goal of providing guidance and practical advice for living in a complex and rapidly changing world.
 In the most serious situations we have witnessed people save their lives by using a variety of thoughts in this book.

 In one sense nothing new is presented in these pages – thoughts are borrowed from many different places, cultures and time-periods.
 Where we think the innovation lies is in bringing all the ideas into once resource.
-We have included writings to help with personal emotions, wellbeing and self-improvemeen and wherever possible included practical suggestions to assist in living a contented life.
-These ideas that have been discovered the hard way, through trial-and-error – although we had to find for ourselves what putting these ideas into practice really meant to us.
+We have included writings to help with personal emotions, wellbeing and self-improvement and wherever possible included practical suggestions to assist in living a contented life.
+These ideas that have been discovered the hard way, through trial-and-error – and we had to find for ourselves what putting these ideas into practice really meant to us.
 Just as writing a recipe book will not compensate for years of practice in the kitchen, then the ideas in this book must be practiced to fully reap their benefits.
 Nevertheless this collection of thoughts feels like it should be something passed on – indeed all this wisdom, if it can be called that, has been shared to us freely – so if you find something useful please pass it on.

 As younger adults we cared little for the ideas written on these pages, usually pursuing self-interests and believing that we knew best.
 At various points in time we thought we knew the answer to most things of practical value in life.
 Confidence and ignorance have ways of protecting our ego, like a sort of inflatable cushion.
 Our ego can take many hard knocks and you may be lucky enough that your protection is never punctured.
 But for the most part we found that sooner or later life has a way of handing us a firm reminder – that in certain situations our own resources are not sufficient – that we must rely on the help of others – and find a power much greater than ourselves.